drvspw/rebar3_bump/README.md

 ## rebar3_bump
-A rebar plugin to check all `rebar.config` dependecies are included in the application's runtime dependencies i.e. included in `.app.src` file.
+A rebar plugin to inspired by ruby's `bump` gem.
+This plugin can be used to manage package version.

 ## Build